The Gaussian Double-Bubble and Multi-Bubble Conjectures: Concluding Remarks

 Indeed, \ref{it:equiv-min} implies \ref{it:equiv-positive} by Lemma \ref{lem:equality}, \ref{it:equiv-positive} implies \ref{it:equiv-model} by Corollary \ref{cor:complete-graph}, and \ref{it:equiv-model} implies \ref{it:equiv-min} by Theorem \ref{thm:main-I-I_m}.
 To this list of equivalences, we add \ref{it:equiv-dim}; recall that by Lemma \ref{lem:MKernelAndDef}, the effective dimension of any stable regular $q$-cluster is at most $q-1$.
-We remark that for the proof that \ref{it:equiv-dim} implies \ref{it:equiv-positive} and hence \ref{it:equiv-model}, we do not need to invoke our Partial Differential Inequality argument from Section \ref{sec:multi-bubble} (as none of the required implications invoke Theorem \ref{thm:main1} or Lemma \ref{lem:equality}).
+We remark that for the proof that \ref{it:equiv-dim} implies \ref{it:equiv-positive} and hence \ref{it:equiv-model}, we do not need to invoke our Partial Differential Inequality argument from Section \ref{sec:multi-bubble} nor the simplified argument from Section \ref{sec:double-bubble} (as none of the required implications invoke Theorem \ref{thm:main1} or Lemma \ref{lem:equality}).
 In other words, if for a given $v \in \interior \simplex^{(q-1)}$, a minimizing cluster were known to be effectively $(q-1)$-dimensional, we could directly deduce that it must be a model simplicial cluster, thereby simultaneously verifying Theorems \ref{thm:main-I-I_m} and \ref{thm:main-uniqueness}.
-While this would result in a conceptual simplification of the overall argument for establishing our main results, unfortunately we do not know how to a-priori exclude the possibility that a given minimizing cluster is effectively lower-dimensional.
+While this would result in a conceptual simplification of the overall argument for establishing our main results (even beyond the simplified argument of Section \ref{sec:double-bubble}), unfortunately we do not know how to a-priori exclude the possibility that a given minimizing cluster is effectively lower-dimensional.

 We first establish an almost obvious lemma regarding the convex polyhedral cells of $\Omega$.

 \begin{lemma} With the same assumptions as in Theorem \ref{thm:minimizers-char}, assume that $\Sigma_{ij}$ is non-empty for some $i \neq j$.
 If $F_{ij}$ denotes the (closed) facet of $\Omega_i$ which contains $\Sigma_{ij}$, then necessarily $F_{ij} = \overline{\Sigma_{ij}}$.
 In particular, $F_{ij} = F_{ji}$. \end{lemma} \begin{proof} Recall that the interfaces $\Sigma_{k \ell}$ are relatively open in $\Sigma = \overline{\Sigma^1}$ by Theorem \ref{thm:Almgren}, and hence $\overline{\Sigma_{ij}} \setminus \Sigma_{ij} \subset \Sigma^2 \cup \Sigma^3 \cup \Sigma^4$.
 Assume in the contrapositive that $F_{ij} \neq \overline{\Sigma_{ij}}$.
 Since $F_{ij}$ is the closure of its relative interior (by convexity), it follows that $\H^{n-1}(F_{ij} \setminus \overline{\Sigma_{ij}}) > 0$; in addition $\H^{n-1}(\Sigma_{ij}) > 0$ by relative-openness.
 It follows by the relative isoperimetric inequality inside the convex $F_{ij}$ that $\H^{n-2}(\relint F_{ij} \cap (\overline{\Sigma_{ij}} \setminus \Sigma_{ij})) > 0$ (for instance, this can be deduced by endowing $F_{ij}$ with a Gaussian density and employing the Gaussian single-bubble isoperimetric inequality inside a convex set, as in Theorem \ref{thm:CaffarelliCor} below).
 Since $\overline{\Sigma_{ij}} \setminus \Sigma_{ij} \subset \Sigma^2 \cup \Sigma^3 \cup \Sigma^4$ and $\H^{n-2}(\Sigma^3 \cup \Sigma^4) = 0$ by Theorem \ref{thm:regularity}, it follows that there exists a point $p \in \relint F_{ij} \cap \Sigma^2$.
 But this contradicts Theorem~\ref{thm:regularity} and Corollary~\ref{cor:boundary-normal-sum}, because $p \in \relint F_{ij}$ implies that $\Omega_i$ has only one outer normal at $p$, and so it cannot have two outer normals with a $120^\circ$ angle between them. \end{proof}